Denzel Daxon

-Denzel Daxon (born 27 March 1999) is a Bahamian professional American football defensive end for the Arizona Cardinals of the National Football League (NFL).
+Denzel Daxon (born 27 March 1999) is a Bahamian professional gridiron football defensive end for the Toronto Argonauts of the Canadian Football League (CFL).

 Early life

 He grew up on Crooked Island, Bahamas where he attended the Crooked Island All Age School.

 He moved to the Miami area of Florida at the age of 17 years-old and attended Miami Carol City Senior High School.
 He received offers to attend University of Florida and University of Louisville amongst others, before ultimately choosing to attend Ohio University.

 College career

 He played for Ohio for two seasons prior entering the transfer portal of January 2023; he received all-MAC honours in 2021.

 In his final year of eligibility for Illinois in 2023, he played all 12 games with 11 starts at nose tackle.
 In those games, he registered 27 tackles while having achieved three or more tackles in seven games.
 Across his college career, he played 36 games for Ohio and Illinois with a combined 38 total tackles, three tackles for loss, and a sack.